 Stock Option Awards.
 The Company has historically granted stock options to both employees and non-employee directors.
-The grant date for these awards is equal to the measurement date.
-These awards were valued as of the measurement date and are amortized over the requisite vesting period (typically 3-4 years).
+The fair value of these grants was measured on the grant date and is being recognized as an expense over the requisite vesting period (typically 3-4 years).